salesforcecli/plugin-packaging/messages/package_pushupgrade_abort.md

 # summary

-Aborts a package push upgrade that has been scheduled.
-Only push upgrade requests with a Status of Created or Pending can be aborted.
+Abort a package push upgrade that has been scheduled.
+Only push upgrade requests with a status of Created or Pending can be aborted.

 # description